Bhargav19-root/docs/link-shortening/overview.md

 # Link Shortening Overview

-Learn how LinkUTM's link shortening feature helps you create clean, professional, trackable URLs.
+Learn how linkutm's link shortening feature helps you create clean, professional, trackable URLs.

 ## What is Link Shortening?

-Link shortening converts long URLs with UTM parameters into short, memorable links that are easier to share and track.
-LinkUTM provides built-in link shortening with support for custom branded domains.
+Link shortening converts long URLs with UTM parameters into short, memorable links that are easier to share and track. linkutm provides built-in link shortening with support for custom branded domains.

 ## Why Use Link Shortening?